yoanm/go-tfsig/tokens/README.md

 FromValue takes a `cty.Value` and extract the `hclwrite.Tokens` from it.

-It panics if the provided value is not a special `cty.Value` capsule
+It panics if the provided value is not a special `cty.Value` capsule.

 ### func [Generate](./generator.go#L14)